axiros/structlog_tutorial/README.md

 ----

 And that is all there is to know for the base mechanics - you'll have now an easy time understanding the well crafted [documentation][structlogdoc] system of `structlog`, which you should now have a look at.

-It explains in great detail the integration with stdlib logging for example, should you still want parts of that ;-)
+It explains in great detail the integration with stdlib logging for example , should you still want parts of that ;-)

 [structlogdoc]:http://www.structlog.org/en/stable/